The changing business of HR and the role of the intranet

 Despite the obvious benefits of investing in onboarding, many companies do not have a formal onboarding process.
 Those that do often take a checklist approach that fails to truly engage employees in their new role.

-A well-established digital workplace gives new employees the opportunity to acquaint themselves with company news, important policies and team discussions before they begin their new roles.
+A well-established digital workplace can take the hassle out of onboarding.
+It gives new employees the opportunity to acquaint themselves with company news, important policies and team discussions before they begin their new roles.
 Social features help new starters to network with colleagues and build relationships that anchor them to their roles and help them become embedded in the workforce.

-Built-for-purpose sites can be created specifically for new starters to give them easy access to training and resources, all stored in one place.
+With a flexible platform, built-for-purpose onboarding sites can be created for new starters to give them easy access to training and resources, all stored in one place.
 Forms and workflows can also be used to collect employee information and feedback that ensure compliance and make it easy to track progress.

 Tackling employee engagement by creating a culture of recognition